-Resilient Coasts for Salmon is working with their partner organization, Peninsula Streams Society, to develop a Green Shores demonstration site at the Songhees Walkway Pocket Beach.
+Resilient Coasts for Salmon is working with their partner organization, Peninsula Streams and Shorelines, to develop a Green Shores demonstration site at the Songhees Walkway Pocket Beach.
 Other partners include the City of Victoria, Ralmax Group of Companies, Salish Sea Industrial Services, and the Songhees Nation and Esquimalt Nation.

 The demonstration site is located on southeastern Vancouver Island (latitude: 48.427702; longitude: 123.383662) on the north shore of Victoria’s Middle Harbour, approximately 1.5 kilometres west of the city’s core, adjacent to the residential neighbourhood of Victoria West.
 It is within the traditional territory of the lək̓ʷəŋən (Lekwungen) People, known today as the Songhees Nation and Esquimalt Nation.
 The area to be restored is just off the Songhees Walkway to the southeast of Lime Bay.